 \subsection{DSAC-2}

 NASA’s Deep Space Atomic Clock (DSAC) Technology Demonstration Mission recently completed its two-year mission in low-Earth orbit (operations ended on September 18, 2021).
-DSAC successfully showed the technology’s viability for sustained, reliable operations and for providing the most stable frequency ever demonstrated in space ($\approx 3\times 10^{-15}$ at one-day and a drift of $<3 \times 10^{-16}$/day; \cite{burt2021}).
-This success warranted development of a next-generation DSAC, called DSAC-2, that originally was to be hosted on VERITAS through as a Technology Demonstration Opportunity (TDO) but, because of funding shortfalls, had to be canceled.
-The DSAC-2 conceptual design intended to use less power, to be smaller, and to be longer-lived than DSAC-1, while maintaining excellent performance.
+DSAC successfully showed the technology’s viability for sustained, reliable operations and for providing the most stable frequency ever demonstrated in space ($\approx 3\times 10^{-15}$ at one-day and a drift $<3 \times 10^{-16}$/day \cite{burt2021}).
+This success warranted development of a next-generation DSAC, called DSAC-2.\\ The DSAC-2 conceptual design intended to use less power, to be smaller, and to be longer-lived than DSAC-1, while maintaining excellent performance.
 With DSAC-2 operating as an external reference to VERITAS’ IDST, it would have been possible to collect X-band, Ka-band, and combined X/Ka one-way downlink Doppler to support this proposed GR test.
 This study examines the GR tests and outcomes that would have been possible if funding for the DSAC-2 TDO were maintained.\\ An important aspect of the DSAC-2 project is to advance the trapped ion clock technology beyond DSAC-1 to include: 1) superior stability, 2) increased lifetime, 3) reduced size, weight, and power (SWaP), and 4) improve the fabrication yield percentage and robustness.
-DSAC-2 would have a stability of $2\times 10^{-13}/\sqrt\tau$ in the short term and $3\times 10^{-15}$ at one day – similar to the DSAC-1 stability achieved on the ground.
-To address the DSAC-2 SWaP requirements of 13 L, 13 kg, and 42 W, DSAC-2 would simplify the ion trap and frequency chain architectures used in DSAC-1, thereby reducing components and size as well as power, with current design estimates falling well below these requirements. \fref{fig:fig2} shows a scale comparison of DSAC-1 and DSAC 2.
+DSAC-2 would have a stability of $2 \times 10^{-13}/\sqrt{\tau}$ in the short term and $3 \times 10^{-15}$ at one day - similar to the DSAC-1 stability achieved on the ground.
+To address the DSAC-2 SWaP requirements of 13~L, 13~kg, and 42~W, DSAC-2 would simplify the ion trap and frequency chain architectures used in DSAC-1, thereby reducing components and size as well as power, with current design estimates falling well below these requirements. \fref{fig:fig2} shows a scale comparison of DSAC-1 and DSAC-2.
 In addition to design simplification, use of commercial off-the-shelf (COTS) parts and removal of high tolerances where possible will increase instrument yield and reliability.